Sarah Young (immunologist)

 Sarah Louise Young is a New Zealand immunology academic, and as of 2014 was head of pathology at the University of Otago.

 From 2020 to 2023, she ran the School of Medical Sciences at the University of Sydney.
 In 2023, Young was appointed the executive dean of the Faculty of Science at the University of Canterbury.

 Academic career

-After a 2000 PhD titled 'Immunological responses to live and live recombinant BCG in a murine model ' at the University of Otago, and a post-doc at Cancer Research UK, Young returned to Otago rising to full professor.
+After a 2000 PhD titled 'Immunological responses to live and live recombinant BCG in a murine model ' at the University of Otago, and a post-doctoral positition at Cancer Research UK, Young returned to Otago rising to full professor.